 Host a Food Drive

 Food Drives are a great way to help stock our shelves!
 Items collected help provide the food, toiletries and household cleaning supplies that our clients need.
 Food drives are easy to organize and are a great way to pull a company, congregation, school group, Girl Scout, Boy Scout or any group together to help make a difference in our community.

 Host a Thrift Drive

-By hosting a clothing drive to benefit Beverly Bootstraps, you will be helping to supply the clothing needed to fill the racks of the Thrift Shop.
-Not only does the Thrift Shop provide low cost clothing and housewares to those in need in our community, but it is also open to every member of our community to enjoy a good bargain.
-Click here for our Clothing Drive poster for your event.
+Not only does the Thrift Shop provide low-cost clothing and housewares to those in need in our community, but it is also open to every member of our community to enjoy a good bargain.
+Click here for our Thrift Shop Drive poster for your event.

 Back-To-School Backpack Program